ControlEverythingCommunity/MS5611-01BXXX/README.md

 https://www.controleverything.com/content/Analog-Digital-Converters?sku=MS5611-01BXXX_I2CS_A01

-This Sample code can be used with Raspberry pi.
+This Sample code can be used with Raspberry Pi, Arduino and Onion Omega.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: